Phyb1/Goals_syatem/README.md

 ## Licensing

 This project is licensed under the GNU Affero General Public License v3.0.
-For commercial use, please contact [your contact information] for licensing options.
+For commercial use, please contact [Phibeon@yahoo.com] for licensing options.

 ## Contributing